NIH-NICHD/fastqc-docker/README.md

-# samtools-docker
+# fastqc-docker
-Build a Container for bioconda samtools
+Build a Container for bioconda fastqc

 Steps to build this docker container.
 1. Look up on [anaconda](https://anaconda.org/) the tool you wish to install